Victor Ezeh: Professional career

+College career

+Ezeh joined the New Mexico Junior College basketball team in the 2023–24 season, and redshirted his freshman season.

 National team career

 In February 2023, Ezeh was selected for the Nigeria national men's team for the first time when he joined the team for the 2023 World Cup qualifiers.
 On 24 February, Ezeh scored 18 points in his D'Tigers debut as he guided Nigeria to a 72–63 win over Ivory Coast, ending their seven-game winning streak.